 A Drop in the Estrogen Levels

-Before menopause, the hormone estrogen is present in the body in the form of Estradiol (released by the ovaries).
-During and after menopause there is a drop in the Estrogen levels.
-This decrease in the levels affects the hypothalamus (Thermostat of the body), which regulates the temperature of the body.
-Reduction in one’s ability to tolerate heat makes her more vulnerable to experience hot flashes.
+Before menopause, the hormone estrogen is present in the body in the form of estradiol (released by the ovaries).
+During and after menopause there is a drop in the estrogen levels.
+This decrease in the levels affects the hypothalamus (thermostat of the body), which regulates the body’s temperature.
+Reducing one’s ability to tolerate heat makes her more vulnerable to experiencing hot flashes.

 An increase of Thyroid Hormone (Hyperthyroidism)